daniela9898/ROS/README.md

 - SLAM :heavy_check_mark:
 - Autonomous driving
-    - Driving to a mannequin :x:
+    - Driving to a mannequin, this is done by publishing the position of the mannequin as a goal :x:
-    - Stopping before it hits the mannequin :heavy_check_mark:
     - Know which mannequin he has visit, only visiting everyone once :x:
 - Social navigation :x:
 - Walls recognision (don't look above) :✔️